skvadrik/re2c/src/examples/examples.rst

     URI (RFC-3986)                              <example_10>
     HTTP (RFC-7230)                             <example_11>
     Braille patterns                            <example_06>
+    Strings in binaries                         <example_15>
+    Fake sentinel                               <example_16>
+    std::ifstream                               <example_17>

 Examples have been written with two goals in mind.
 First, they are practical: each example solves a distinct real-world problem, ranging from simple recognizers to complex parsers conforming to real-world standards and specifications.
 Second, examples show various aspects of using re2c API:

-  Checking for the end of input: simple and efficient `sentinel method <example_01.html>`_ which should be used when it is possible to mark the end of input with a *sentinel character* that never appears in the middle of well-formed input;
+  Checking for the end of input: this can be done in a number of different ways.
+  The simplest and the most efficient way is the sentinel method demonstrated by `lexing numbers <example_01.html>`_ example: it should be used when there is a *sentinel character* that never appears in the middle of well-formed input, such as the ``NULL`` character in null-terminated strings.
-  and the more complex `general method <example_02.html>`_ based on ``YYLIMIT`` which requires apending ``YYMAXFILL`` characters of padding at the end of input.
+  If the input is buffered, sentinel should be `appended at the end of buffer <example_09.html>`_.
+  If appending is not possible, one can `emulate fake sentinel <example_16.html>`_ using generic API.
+  Another, more general (but also less efficient) method is based on comparison of current input position and the end position: that is, comparison of ``YYCURSOR`` and ``YYLIMIT`` as explained in `parsing strings <example_02.html>`_ example, or using ``YYLESSTHAN`` in case of generic API.
+  By default, this method requires padding input with ``YYMAXFILL`` fake characters;
+  if padding is undesirable or impossible, one can override the checking mechanism using generic API and `perform checks on each input character <example_15.html>`_ (also used in `std::ifstream <example_17.html>`_ example).

   Handling `large input <example_03.html>`_: how to organize buffering and how to refill buffer with ``YYFILL``.
   Some additional details of handling *tags* in ``YYFILL`` are illustrated